GVancauwenberghe/gvancauwenberghe.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior consultant, researcher and research manager in the domains of geospatial data, data infrastructures and digital transformation.
+I'm a senior consultant, researcher and research manager in the domains of **geospatial data, data infrastructures and digital transformation**.
 My main field of expertise is related to the governance and and policy aspects of geospatial data and data infrastructures.

 I obtained an MSc degree in Sociology and a MSc degree in the Management of Public Organizations.
 In June 2013 I obtained a **PhD-degree on the topic of ‘Coordination in the context of Spatial Data Infrastructures’**.
 In my PhD research I explored how different coordination instruments and mechanisms can be used to coordinate the exchange of, the access to and to use of spatial data.
 In 2016, I was awarded a Marie Skłodowska-Curie Research Fellowship for my research project on **the governance of open geospatial data and data infrastructures**.
 I have strong experience in the use of both quantitative and qualitative research methods and tools, including survey research, in-depth interviewing, case study research and statistical data analysis.